 Determining the value embedded analytics has for your customers is key to monetizing your offering.

 Typically, you want to relate the value that your customer receives to the price you offer for the product.
 Get down to the numbers.
 Software providers revealed these key insights when it comes to embedded analytics:

 The value of embedded analytics relative to the value of the application has increased by 20% in two years.
 93% of commercial SaaS providers say embedded analytics has helped them increase revenue.
 They charge an additional 25% on top of their core product offering, up from 15% last year.

-With regard to the pricing structure, charging a percentage of the core product is not the only approach.
+When it comes to pricing structure, charging a percentage of the core product is not the only approach you should be considering.
 Analytics pricing can also be based on the number of users, overall system usage, or simply a fixed dollar amount.
 There are multiple factors that go into determining the pricing metrics, including how the pricing fits into your existing pricing structure.

-Start your pricing exploration with the question, “what is the value of embedded analytics to your customers relative to the overall value of your application?”
+Start your pricing exploration with the question, “what is the value of embedded analytics to our customers relative to the overall value of our application?”

-There are three common pricing models for embedded analytics: All-inclusive, module, and tiered.
-This is how they stack up
+There are three common pricing models for embedded analytics: all-inclusive, module, and tiered.
+Let's look at each one:

 - You are clearly communicating the value of analytics in your product.